BlankOne221/Calculator-1/README.md

 # Calculator
-Lab 3 code for both C  &amp; Assembly
+Lab 3 code for C

 NO COPYING this code!!!!!
 IM TALKING TO YOU!

-This repository has both the C code and assembly code for the Lab.
+This repository has the C code for Lab 3